saai63/FileLock_comparison/README.md

 When a thread is writing data, all other threads should be blocked.

 # flock
-In Linux this can be pretty easily done with a call flock ( At least I hope so )
+In Linux this can be pretty easily done with a call to flock ( At least I hope so )

 # std::shared_lock